r4in/scss-architecture/README.md

 ### Modules

 Some call it partials.
-I call it modules.
+Or you could call it `modules/`.
 Taken on some principle from [SMACSS](https://smacss.com/), this is where we break things down into much finer categories like (typography, buttons, forms, ect).
-Feel free add/remove sasssheets as needed.

 ### Pages

 If you have page-specific styles, it is better to put them in a `pages/` folder, in a file named after the page.
-For instance, it’s not uncommon to have very specific styles for the homepage hence the need for a `_front.scss` file in `pages/`.
+For instance, it’s not uncommon to have very specific styles for the homepage hence the need for a `_front.scss` file.

 ### Vendor